Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Results

 To quantitatively compare theoretical predictions and numerical simulations, we perturb the initial interface with three profiles: single-mode RT and Faraday sine waves and multiscale Perlin noise perturbations~\citep{Perlin2002}.
-The temporal dynamics of the normalized RT and Faraday modes are shown in \cref{fig:bifurcation_unstableRT_b}~(b,\,c), corresponding to the two cases marked in \cref{fig:bifurcation_unstableRT_b}~(a).
-While classical linear stability analysis of the static RT problem predicts purely exponential modal growth, the presence of vibrations induces an oscillatory pattern around this baseline growth.
+The temporal dynamics of the normalized RT and Faraday modes are shown in \cref{fig:Growth_unstableRT} ~(a,\,b), corresponding to the two cases marked in \cref{fig:bifurcation_unstableRT}~(a).
+While classical linear stability analysis of the static RT problem predicts purely exponential modal growth, vibrations induce an oscillatory pattern around this baseline growth.
 Owing to its subharmonic nature, the Faraday displacement becomes negative at $t^*=T^*$.
-The interface rebounds to a positive peak that either intersects the RT displacement (panel~b) or exceeds it (panel~c) at $t^*=2T^*$, where $T^*\equiv 2\pi/\omega^*$.
+The interface rebounds to a positive peak that either intersects the RT displacement (panel~a) or exceeds it (panel~b) at $t^*=2T^*$, where $T^*\equiv 2\pi/\omega^*$.
 For perturbations with a single sine wave, the modal growth of the most unstable Floquet exponent, $\rme^{\gamma^*_U t^*}$, exhibits favorable agreement with the Fourier components obtained from simulations at integer multiples of the oscillation period for both instabilities.
 This alignment confirms that the interface growth follows Floquet theory.
-By incorporating the modal growth with the additional periodic terms, the total growth defined in Eq.~\cref{eqn:Floequet_form} accurately predicts the interface dynamics during the first oscillation period, even with a broadband initial wavenumber spectrum.
+By incorporating the modal growth with the additional periodic terms, the total growth defined in Eq.~\cref{eqn:Floequet_form} accurately predicts the interfacial dynamics during the first oscillation period.
 Beyond this period, the theory remains in qualitative agreement with simulations, although minor deviations arise due to nonlinear effects.
-Simulations initialized with Perlin noise exhibit suppressed growth rates and reduced amplitudes of Faraday waves compared to theoretical predictions.
-In the absence of competing wavelengths, these waves would exhibit Floquet-type growth and ultimately induce interface breakup, suggesting that the observed suppression is primarily attributable to nonlinear damping effects.
-When the Faraday growth rate exceeds that of RT, the theory remains qualitatively predictive of the system’s dynamics, despite the presence of multiscale waves.
-In contrast, the growth of RT waves is generally unaffected.
+Simulations initialized with Perlin noise show suppressed growth rates and reduced amplitudes of Faraday waves compared to theoretical predictions.
+The broadband initial wavenumber spectrum induces a harmonic-like response in the Faraday waves when their growth rate matches that of the RT instability.
+Without competing wavelengths, these waves would exhibit subharmonic Floquet-type growth and ultimately induce interface breakup, suggesting that the observed suppression is primarily attributable to nonlinear damping effects.
+When the Faraday growth rate exceeds that of RT, the theory remains qualitatively predictive of the system’s dynamics, despite multiscale waves.
+In contrast, the growth of RT waves is generally unaffected by the presence of multiscale wave components.